 We're going to start covering DMR in more detail, and on a regular basis.
 We'll also start covering QRP radio which is becoming extremely popular.
 We'll start with a very brief introduction to DMR radio.
+Added this month is an article on the mysterious world of code plugs.
 Please note that this is a very basic introduction to DMR, meant for radio operators new to this type of communication tool.
 With each passing article, the material will become more advanced.
 However, we wanted to make sure everyone was on a level playing field, so we started at the beginning.